jatinsharma326/Manageuser/docs/index.md

 3. Methods

--   getData(), advanceSearch(), formOutput(), getEditRowObject()
+-   getData(), advanceSearch(),setInputConfig(), formOutput(), getEditRowObject(), getCountryList()
--   canUserEdit(): Checks if the DSR Entry fits into the Edit period.
-The current Edit period is two months in the past and 1 month in future.
-For example if the current month is February, the call date can be from December of previous year to March.
--   deleteCall() - Same as deleteEntry()
+-   getCurrencyList(): Fetches a list of all active currencies in the system.
+-   saveChanges() - This function is called when 'Save Changes' button is called.
+In the function the target list is traversed, where the target for whom value was set to blank.
+Also Every value is converted to a Number.
+Then an API function is called to save the values
+-   discardChange(): Sets the Target values to the initial values.
+-   resetValues(): This is called when another year is selected and the values for the component need to reset.

 4. Props

--   name: This is passed to the form component and is the name displayed on the top of the form
--   type: receives 'my_dsr' or 'all_dsr' to render different elements.
--   placeholder: This is placeholder for the search input
+-   targetYear: Contains the detail for the year selected in index.vue
--   inputConfig: Config to set the form
--   searchConfig: Config to set the advance search